Plant Breeding/Genetics (Molecular-Quantitative Genetics)

 C131 Plant Sciences

-My research program focuses on the application of quantitative and molecular genetics to crop improvement.
-Through quantitative trait locus (QTL) analysis and association mapping, we hope to locate and characterize the genes that control abiotic stress tolerance and end-use quality in wheat, yield and oil content in Brassica oilseed crops, and fungal disease resistance in common bean.
-Another research interest is biotechnology risk assessment; studies are currently underway to estimate the level of gene flow between wheat and jointed goatgrass under Colorado conditions.
+Dr. Byrne’s research program focuses on the application of quantitative and molecular genetics to crop improvement.
+He applies quantitative trait locus (QTL) analysis and association mapping to locate and characterize the genes that control yield components, drought tolerance, and end-use quality in wheat, disease resistance in common bean, and seed yield in Brassica oilseed crops (canola, camelina).
+Another research interest is biotechnology risk assessment; studies have been conducted to estimate the level of gene flow between wheat and jointed goatgrass and between adjacent corn fields under Colorado conditions.
+Recently he has collaborated with soil microbiologists to study the effects of rhizosphere microbial communities on plant performance.

 Extension & Outreach:

 Since 2000, I have conducted a public outreach program on the benefits and risks of genetically engineered crops.
-This has included making presentations throughout Colorado, nationally and internationally to farmers, K-12 teachers, federal agency staff, and the general public.
+This has included making presentations throughout Colorado, nationally and internationally to farmers, K-12 teachers, scientists, and the general public.